Ammar-ALAhdab/Leon-Template/README.md

-MD5: 4d3eb13d574bb948c8a2ce7e8e4826aa
+# Landing Page Project

+## Description
-Regarding running your project from GitHub written in HTML and CSS with the specified title, "It is a beautifully designed landing page that is responsive to all screen sizes," you can follow these steps:
+This project is a beautifully designed landing page that is responsive to all screen sizes.
+It is created using HTML and CSS to provide a visually appealing and interactive experience for users.

-1. Make sure your HTML and CSS files are correctly structured and linked in your GitHub repository.
+## Features
+- Responsive design that ensures optimal viewing on various devices.
+- Modern and sleek layout to capture users' interest.
+- Easy navigation to enhance user experience.

+## Getting Started
+To run this project locally and view the landing page live, follow these steps:
+1. Ensure you have Visual Studio Code installed on your computer.
-2. To run the project using the "Go Live" extension in Visual Studio Code, you need to have the "Live Server" extension installed.
+2. Install the "Live Server" extension in Visual Studio Code.
+3. Clone this repository to your local machine.
-3. After installing the "Live Server" extension, open your project in Visual Studio Code, right-click on the HTML file, and select "Open with Live Server" to launch a local development server and view your project live in a browser.
+4. Open the HTML file in Visual Studio Code.
+5. Right-click on the HTML file and select "Open with Live Server" to launch the project in your default browser.

+## Preview
+Add a screenshot or GIF of the landing page here

+## Contributing
+If you would like to contribute to this project, feel free to submit a pull request.
+All contributions are welcome!

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.